The Forbidden History of Heavenly Mother

 33 AD – Christianity: The Virgin and the Witch

-With the rise of Christianity, the Great Mother receded further into obscurity.
-Her worship was compared to whoredom, yet the human desire for the divine feminine did not vanish.
+With the rise of Christianity, many goddess traditions were absorbed or demonized.
+Goddess worship was compared to whoredom, yet the human desire for the divine feminine did not vanish.
 In her place arose Mary, the virgin mother of Jesus—the Madonna.
-She became the vessel who carried the seed of Yahweh to produce Jesus, “the Son of God and God himself, Logos made flesh.”
+She became the vessel who carried Jesus, the Son of God and God himself, Logos made flesh

 Mary was exalted as mother, the highest and holiest role available to women, yet praised precisely because she was “unspotted” by carnal sex.
 She represented an ideal no real woman could attain.
-Mary was “allowed” to be exalted because she was perceived as utterly submissive and non-threatening to male hierarchy.
+From a feminist framework, one could say Mary was “allowed” to be exalted only because she was perceived as utterly submissive and non-threatening to male hierarchy.
 As Simone de Beauvoir argued, this Marian cult represented the “supreme victory of masculinity.” (de Beauvoir, The Second Sex, trans.
 H. M. Parshley, 1953, p.
 174).

 Within her growing cults, Mary claimed titles such as “Queen of Heaven” and “Mother of God,” yet she remained subordinate to God: the obedient servant whose purity and submission exemplified the patriarchal ideal.
 Some second-century sources proclaimed her the “new Eve,” whose obedience reversed Eve’s sin.